WLenhard/cNORM/README.md

 # distribution, which usually performs well on tests with
 # a fixed number of dichotomous items without time cutoff.
 # Ideal use case: 1PL IRT scale / Rasch modelling
-# The example uses the inbuilt ELFE demo dataset.
+# The example uses the inbuilt ELFE demo dataset (reading comprehension test
+# for elementary school with grade variable; 28 items).
 model.betabinomial <- cnorm.betabinomial(elfe$group, elfe$raw)

 # Adapt the power parameters for α and β to increase or decrease